iAmMe27/WoD/README.md

 3. Do not expect a 100% polished, well-balanced and "perfect" experience.
 I am a 1-person dev team and expecting more from me than you would from AAA game studios is insanity.

-4. We're modding a nearly 11 year old game here, please temper your expectations some.
+4. We're modding an 11 year old game here, please temper your expectations some.

 > [!TIP]
 > Because most of the mods are developed with a female player character in mind, the modlist is geared heavily towards a female player character.